ajason13/webdriverioSample/README.md

 - HTML report after every run
   - On test failure, screenshot(s) is added to report
 - Run locally or in Docker
+- For every pull request, tests are ran to make sure nothing is broken

 ## Getting Started